 5. Check out the Currumbin Valley rock pools

 At the end of the drive through Currumbin Valley, you’ll find an easy pathway through the rainforest leading you to some rock pools.
 Fresh mountain water flows over the hills of boulders and it makes for the perfect place to have a swim and cool off (especially in the hot summer months).
 There are picnic tables, rope swings, bathrooms, and even a snack bar to get something to eat.
+The pools are a forty-minute drive south of Surfer’s Paradise, and there are plenty of walking trails around the pools and through the forests as well.

 6. Hike the Lost World Valley